jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

 Huge thanks to **Hao Li, Minhao, and Jason** for inviting me along and, more importantly, cheering me up!
 Also for taking photos, because otherwise there would probably be very little evidence that I actually made it to the top (and somehow slid my way back down). 😂

-Lesson learned: the better camera does not make the better photographer.
-I had the camera.
-Hao had the skills. 📸

 ## 😶 Conferences are still hard